-HC 500 Health Care Systems (3)
+HC 510 Dynamics of Health Care System (3)

 This course provides a comprehensive overview of the various yet overlapping health care systems.
-It describes and assesses the various systems and their components, as well as the interrelationship of these components in the health care industry and health services delivery.
-The student will understand the behavioral, cultural, organizational and environmental factors affecting the use, organization, and outcomes of health services delivery.
+It describes and assesses the various systems and their components, as well as the interrelationship of these components in the healthcare industry and health services delivery.
+The student is expected to understand the behavioral, cultural, organizational and environmental factors affecting the use, organization, and outcomes of health services delivery.
 The roles of hospitals, health personnel, public health agencies, payers, and regulators are examined.
 Current organizational, system and industry wide dilemmas and issues are identified.